-Capstone Progress Report Form
+- Capstone Progress Form

-- At the end of the first semester, students submit a Capstone Progress Report Form indicating the progress made on the project during the first semester.
+- At the end of the first semester, students submit a Capstone Progress Form indicating the progress made on the project and must be signed by the Project Supervisor

-- The Progress Report Form is due at the end of the fifteenth week of the semester, which is the last day of classes.
+- The signed Capstone Proposal Update Form is due to the Honors College front desk at the end of the third week of the second Capstone semester.

-Capstone Completion Form
+- Capstone Completion Form

-- The Capstone Completion Form is due at the end of the fifteenth week of the semester, which is the last day of semester classes.
+- The Capstone Completion Form is due by the last day of classes.

 Recommended Capstone Timeline

 Students following a four-year graduation plan typically complete the Capstone Project during the first and second semesters of the senior year.
-Students should begin thinking about the capstone project during the junior year and ideally have selected a topic and a Project Supervisor by the end of the semester preceding the formal initiation of the Capstone Project.
+Students should begin thinking about the capstone project during the junior year and ideally have selected a topic and a Capstone Supervisor by the end of the semester preceding the formal initiation of the Capstone Project.